rugue/forage-stores-backend/API_TESTING_GUIDE.md

 **In Production:**
 - Users would top up via payment gateways (Paystack, Flutterwave, etc.)
-- Bank transfers verified by admins
+- Bank transfers verified by authorized personnel
 - Card payments processed by payment processors
 - All transactions properly tracked and verified